lf-lang/reactor-cpp/README.md

 make
 ```

-The examples need to be build explicitly.
+The examples need to be built explicitly.

 ```
 make examples